New second-order optimality conditions in sub-Riemannian Geometry: Supplementary results -- on solutions of the characteristic OCP

-In Ssec.~\ref{ssec:shape_min_2_jet} we were able to describe the shape of the minimal 2-jet $\costmin{t}{\vv}$, i.e the infimum of the set of values of $\cost{t}{\du}$ under the condition that $\qq{1}(t,\du)=\vv$.
+In Ssec.~\ref{ssec:shape_min_2_jet} we were able to describe the shape of the minimal 2-jet $\costmin{t_0,t}{\vv}$, i.e the infimum of the set of values of $\cost{t_0,t}{\du}$ under the condition that $\qq{1}(t,\du)=\vv$.
 This, in turn, allowed us to prove Thm~\ref{thm:optimal_deg_2} describing sub-Riemannian optimality conditions of degree two.
 So far, however, we didn't address the question whether these infimum values are realized by some controls, i.e. if the characteristic OCP actually has solutions.
-In general this will not happen, as may be seen in the examples discussed in the previous subsection.
-The reason is that $\costmin{t}{\vv}$ is defined as an infimum taken over elements $\du$ belonging to an affine subspace of finite codimension in $\LL{t_0}{t_1}$.
+In general this will not happen, as may be seen in the examples discussed in Subsection~\ref{ssec:examples}.
+The reason is that $\costmin{t_0,t}{\vv}$ is defined as an infimum taken over elements $\du$ belonging to an affine subspace of finite codimension in $\LL{t_0}{t_1}$.
 And we lack any sort of universal (weakly) compactness results in such situations.
 Below we will discuss some conditions that can guarantee the existence of the infimum.

-They are related with the assumptions used in \cite{Monti_third_order_2020} to derive third-order analog of Goh conditions.
-Later we will show that the existence of solutions of the characteristic OCP imposes strong conditions on underlying the sub-Riemannian trajectory.
+First of all, in Subsection~\ref{ssec:algebraic}, we study the characteristic OCP from the algebraic point of view, exploiting mostly the fact that the problem is quadratic in controls.
+It turns out that an important role for the problem in general is played by $\Sol{t_0,t}{(\zero)}$ -- the space of solutions of the characteristic OCP with the end-point $\zero$.
+We identify that one of the assumptions made in \cite{Monti_third_order_2020} implies that this space has finite codimension in the space of all controls $\LL{t_0}{t}$.
+We formalize this as \emph{Monti's condition} and prove, in Lemma~\ref{lem:monti_gives_solutions}, that this finite codimension assumption implies that the characteristic OCP has solutions for an arbitrary end-point.

+If the existence of solutions of the characteristic OCP can be somehow assured, we can apply to them the Pontryagin Maximum Principle to get additional information about the underlying SR trajectory $q(t)$.
+Precisely this situation is considered in Subsection~\ref{ssec:pmp}.
+In particular, by combining our main result with the conclusions of the PMP, we prove Lemma~\ref{lem:monti} stating that if Monti's conditions are assumed, then the abnormal SR geodesics consist of a finite number of pieces which are either $C^2$ or 2-abnormal.